jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     TypeError: unsupported operand type(s) for -: 'str' and 'str'

-  because Python does not have an operation defined for subtracting one string_ from another
+  I cannot subtract one string_ from another

 .. _test_string_attributes_and_methods: